Event Rental Providers

 Maintenance Contracts - Mandatory X

-Printed Sales Messages (Catalogs, Letters, Circulars, Brochures, Pamphlets) X Non-Taxable, if ALL following conditions are met: (1) primary purpose is advertising, (2) printed by special order of the University, (3) mailed/delivered by seller via USPS or common carrier, and (4) received at no cost to participant.
+Printed Sales Messages (Catalogs, Letters, Circulars, Brochures, Pamphlets) X Non-taxable if all following conditions are met: (1) primary purpose is advertising, (2) printed by special order of the University, (3) mailed/delivered by seller via United States Postal Service or common carrier, and (4) received at no cost to participant.

 Services X Except "services that are part of a sale," such as design, fabrication, testing, etc.